meows/racket/docs/function-sequence.md

 ## `filter`

-`filter` is a function that consumes a list and returns a list of equal or smaller size.
+`filter` is a function that takes two inputs, a function and a list, and it always returns a list of equal or smaller size.

 ``` clojure
 (define (over3? n) (< 3 n))